foundry-vtt-community/wiki.js/development/guides/local-to-repo.md

 <a id="F6" href="#F6">F6:</a> Click the green `Publish release` button.
 You will be taken to a new page for this release, showing its name, tag, and attached assets.

+<a id="F7" href="#F7">F7:</a> Right-click on the attached `module.json` file, and choose `Copy Link Address` (or whatever your browser's command is for copying this URL).
+This is your **Manifest URL**.

 >We have just created a place on the web where the files for this specific version of your module now live.
 The `module.json` asset is your module's Manifest, and the `module.zip` is the file that the manifest tells Foundry to download. {.is-info}

 >You may have noticed that the contents of your module that we uploaded to the repository earlier were not actually involved at all in the end result.
 The publishing workflow automatically attached a `Source Code` file to the release, but we created our own zip manually, and uploaded *that*.
 For various reasons, it's better to be intentional about the file we provide here, and not rely on the automatically-generated zip.
 If you get into using automated release workflows, this practice will change slightly.

 # G. Test
+<a id="G1" href="#G1">G1:</a> Your module should now be manually installable in any Foundry host.
+Your *own* local host already has this module installed though, so to test this out, start by removing its folder from the `modules` folder (Foundry should still be closed at this point).
+You can drag it to your desktop, or anywhere else temporarily while we make sure the installation works.
+Can also remove the zip file we made.

+<a id="G2" href="#G2">G2:</a> Launch Foundry, go to the Add-on Modules tab in Setup, click the `Install Module` button.

+<a id="G3" href="#G3">G3:</a> In the `Manifest URL` field at the bottom of the Install Module window, paste in the URL that we copied in step [F7](#F7).